afollestad/material-dialogs/README.md

 > 2. Convenience `show()` method in Builder, to skip call to `build()`.
 > 3. Various important fixes from pull requests and the maintainer.

-###### Version 0.2.0

-> 1. Action buttons must be explicitly shown by setting text to them.
-The buttons will be hidden in any dialog type if no text is passed for them.
-This also allows you to display neutral or negative action buttons individually without relying on positive text.
-> 2. List dialogs now use CharSequence arrays rather than String arrays.
-> 3. Other bug fixes are included.

 ---

 ### Gradle Dependency (jCenter)